JamesParrott/sDNA_GH/README.md

 #### Tools.
 ##### Support tools
 ###### Load_Config (load_config)
-Loads an sDNA_GH project configuration file (`.toml` or `.ini`, e.g. `config.toml`) along with the sDNA_GH Python package and any specified options.
+Loads an sDNA_GH project configuration file (`.toml` or `.ini`, e.g. `config.toml`) along with the sDNA_GH Python package and any specified options the user wishes to add in.
+It does not require `go` to be set to true as the options override occurs in a wrapper before any of the the actual tools below run.

 ###### Read_Geom (get_Geom)
 Read in references to Rhino geometry (polylines) to provide them in the required form for subsequent sDNA_GH tools.
 Can be merged and override with other supplied geometry and data.
 The UUIDs of the Rhino objects are converted to strings to preserve the references to them.
 Set the option `selected` to true, to only read selected Rhino objects (of the specified type - polylines.
 Similarly, specify `layer` = your_layer_name to only read Rhino objects from the layer named your_layer_name.

 ##### Shapefile tools
 ###### Write_Shp (write_shapefile)
 Writes the provided data and geometry (polylines) to a shapefile.
 If not specified, a file name based on the Rhino doc or Grasshopper doc name is used (unless `auto_update_Rhino_doc_path = false`).
 Can overwrite existing files, or create new unique files.
 If no Data is supplied it will first call read_Usertext (unless `auto_read_Usertext = false`).
+To work with sDNA, a data point is only written to the Shapefile (in the record asociated with the shape correspnding to its Rhino / GH polyline) if its field (key name if it originated as Usertext) matches the template string specified in `input_key_str`.
+To write all data with any key name to the Shapefile, set it to `{all}`.

 ###### Read_Shp (read_shapefile)
-Read in the polylines and data from the specified shapefile.
-Output the shapes as new Grasshopper Geometry (uness a list of existing corresponding geometry is provided).
+Read in the polylines and data from the specified shapefile.  **WARNING!
+Read_Shp automatically deletes the shapefile after reading it in the file names match the pattern of the automatically created sDNA output files or if `del_after_read` = true, as long as `strict_no_del` = false, as they are by default.**  Outputs the shapes as new Grasshopper Geometry (uness a list of existing corresponding geometry is provided).
 The bounding box is provided to create a legend frame with in Recolour_Objects.
 The abbreviations and field names from an sDNA results field are also read in, and supplied so that a dropdown list may be created, for easy selection of the data field for subsequent parsing and plotting.
 If no separate Recolour_Objects Component is detected connected to the component's outputs downstream (unless `auto_plot_data = false`, Recolour_Objects is called afterwards.

 ##### Plotting tools
 ###### Parse_Data (parse_data)